Karobben/Karobben.github.io/source/_posts/Python/ML.md

 date: 2020/09/12
 url: ml
 toc: true
-excerpt: "Buildozer install and android APK packaging"
+excerpt: "Machine Learning is a subset of artificial intelligence that involves training algorithms to make predictions or decisions based on data.
+It involves learning from patterns and trends in data and using that knowledge to make predictions or decisions without being explicitly programmed.
+It is used in various fields like finance, healthcare, and marketing. <a title='GhatGPT'>Who said this?</a>"
-tags: [Python, Data Science, Machine Learning]
+tags: [Python, Data, Machine Learning]
 category: [Python, Data, Machine Learning]
 cover: 'https://s1.ax1x.com/2020/06/22/NYYKFx.png'
 thumbnail: 'https://s1.ax1x.com/2020/06/22/NYYKFx.png'